I’d dreamed of going to India all my life.

 I’d always wake up from fitful sleep on flights to Asia whilst flying over the subcontinent.
 Not once, or twice—but every single time.

 When I took time off work to travel last year, the only country I knew I absolutely had to go to was India.
-Yet seven months after going there, I still haven’t really written about the experience.
-I’m not really sure why, other than that perhaps something that I hold to be so dear to me has seemed daunting—or even impossible—to put into words.
+Yet seven months after going there, I still haven’t really written about the experience (this was pre-blog days!).
+Countries that are as vast and as complex as India, can sometimes be difficult to put into words.

 The sub-continent to me stood for a land of energy, mystery, spirituality, colour and love.
 I fantasised about riding around on trains and smelling the heat and energy of the place.
 Of seeing elephants and tigers, colourful saris, prayer ceremonies on the banks of the ganges, chaotic streets blocked by slow moving cows and so much more.